by Texas Homesteader~

 Skin Sensitivities – I’ve read that some with sensitive skin may experience irritations.
 I can’t speak for that either since I’ve never had any problems.
 Just a gentle, natural clean.
 But it’s best to proceed carefully when trying any new product.

-Infusion Storage? – Allow the soapberries to completely dry in an out-of the way place before sealing them up.
+Drying Soapberries For Storage – Allow the soapberries to completely dry in an out-of-the-way place before sealing them up for storage.
 Any residual moisture in the berries could make them mold if you seal them up before they’re thoroughly dried.

 (shhhhh….
 Here’s the real deal – my small 32-oz squeeze bottle of soapberry shampoo stays in the shower until I use it up before refilling it.
 I freeze the excess soapberry infusion in properly-labeled plastic jars.
 But the shampoo in my squeeze bottle seems to last just fine in my shower until it’s emptied – usually 2-3 weeks.
 Use your own best judgement here!)